aliesbelik/awesome-jmeter/README.md

 - [JMeter Ant Task](https://github.com/jfifield/ant-jmeter) - Ant task to automate running JMeter test plans.
 - [JMeter Maven Plugin](https://github.com/jmeter-maven-plugin/jmeter-maven-plugin) - Maven plugin that provides the ability to run JMeter tests as part of the build.
-- [JMeter Graph Tool Maven Plugin](https://github.com/vdaburon/jmeter-graph-tool-maven-plugin) - Maven plugin to create graphs and filter results, use JMeter Plugins CMDRunner and Filter Results Tools from https://jmeter-plugins.org/.
-This maven plugin is usually used at the same time as the JMeter Maven Plugin.
 - [JMeter Gradle Plugin](https://github.com/jmeter-gradle-plugin/jmeter-gradle-plugin) - Gradle plugin to execute JMeter tests.
 - [Jenkins Performance Plugin](https://plugins.jenkins.io/performance/) - Jenkins plugin to capture reports from JMeter and generate graphic charts with the trend report of performance and robustness.
 - [TeamCity Performance Tests Analysis Plugin](https://github.com/jtorgan/jmeter_plugin) - TeamCity plugin to organize simplest performance testing in CI 💀.